agx/feedbackd/doc/feedback-themes.rst

   `green`, `blue` and `white` as well as values in the RGB HEX  format (`#RRGGBB`) where `RR`, `GG` and `BB` are two digit  hex value between `00` and `FF` specifying the value of each component.
 E.g. `#00FFFF` corresponds to cyan color.
-- `frequency`: The LEDs blinkinig frequencey in mHz.
+- `frequency`: The LEDs blinkinig frequency in mHz.

 See also
 ========